Paulus-AC/small-office-lan-lab/README.md

 # Small Office LAN (GNS3 Lab)

-Hands-on GNS3 lab that simulates a small government office LAN with multiple floors, VLAN segmentation, inter-VLAN routing, DHCP, EtherChannel, and port security.
+Hands-on GNS3 lab that simulates a small office LAN with multiple floors, VLAN segmentation, inter-VLAN routing, DHCP, EtherChannel, and port security.

 This repository is part of my networking portfolio as a CCNA-certified network engineer.
 It shows how I design, build, and validate Layer 2/Layer 3 campus networks using only virtual lab tools.